DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03f-pod-env-config.markdown

 ## What is ConfigMap?

+A ConfigMap is an API object used to store non-confidential data in key-value pairs.
+Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.

 Many applications rely on configuration which is used during either application initialization or runtime.
 Most of the times there is a requirement to adjust values assigned to configuration parameters.

-ConfigMaps is the kubernetes way to inject application pods with configuration data.
 ConfigMaps allow you to decouple configuration artifacts from image content to keep containerized applications portable.

-You can use either kubectl create configmap or a ConfigMap generator in `kustomization.yaml` to create a ConfigMap.
+You can use either `kubectl create configmap` or a ConfigMap generator in `kustomization.yaml` to create a ConfigMap.

 Use the `kubectl create configmap` command to create ConfigMaps from [directories](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-configmaps-from-directories), [files](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-configmaps-from-files), or [literal values](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#create-configmaps-from-literal-values):